Nominations & submissions

 The awards site visit will not meet the higher QTF Site Visit Certification requirements.
 An independent site assessment will be required to be undertaken (this could occur concurrently at the states discretion).

-Site visit judges will ask to see the following:
+Judges will ask to see the following:

 - Business & Marketing Planning